 New ways of working in an age of digital transformation

-With an ESRC grant funded through the Industrial Strategy Challenge Fund/National Productivity Investment Fund, I am working with Vodafone on how work and workplaces are organised in the context of digital transformations, with a specific focus on agile working methods and the impacts of automation and artificial intelligence.
+With an ESRC grant funded through the Industrial Strategy Challenge Fund/National Productivity Investment Fund, I worked with Vodafone on how work and workplaces are organised in the context of digital transformations, with a specific focus on agile working methods and the impacts of automation and artificial intelligence.
 This follows previous research on the organisation, measurement and valuation of work in a range of digital and creative contexts.
-These preoccupations is reflected in my research-led teaching, which in the first-year core unit Global Business Environment centres on the role of platforms in restructuring Global Production Networks and international divisions of labour, and in the second-year optional unit, People, Work & Organisations, considers the darker side of how new organisational forms are lived and experienced by managers and workers.
+These preoccupations are reflected in my research-led teaching, which in the first-year core unit Global Business Environment centres on the role of platforms in restructuring Global Production Networks and international divisions of labour, and in the second-year optional unit, People, Work & Organisations, considers the darker side of how new organisational forms are lived and experienced by managers and workers.

 Work in the creative industries